BitMob/cv.mafmadmaf.com/src/content/intros/exp.md

 Relying on more than ten years of experience in design and publishing, founded Jyugam ([https://jyugam.com](https://jyugam.com)), an independent publishing studio for music, text and visuals.
 Provide services for sound artists with complete visual design, distribution and live performances.
 Cooperative artists include WISEFAKE, Lastboss, Kagami Smile, etc.

-### Graphic Design Consultant @ Vitamin Creative Space & The Pavilion
+### Graphic Design Consultant @ The Pavilion

 2017 - NOW

-Designed publications and exhibitions for Vitamin Creative Space and redesigned its online store, the shop.
-Design artist's books for "Guanxin Pavilion", to explore the possibility of graphic design.
+Design artist's books for “The Pavilion", to explore the possibility of graphic design.

 ### Art Director / UI.UX Designer @ BitMob Creative Digital (BCD)